mwarman/nestjs-playground/README.md

 The application can be containerized using Docker for consistent deployment across environments.
 For comprehensive instructions on building, running, and managing Docker containers, including environment variable configuration and troubleshooting, see the [Docker Guide](docs/docker-guide.md).

+## Docker Compose Guide

+For local development, we use Docker Compose to orchestrate the PostgreSQL database and pgAdmin services.
+See the [Docker Compose Guide](docs/docker-compose-guide.md) for setup instructions, usage, and troubleshooting tips.

 ## DevOps Guide

 For information on CI/CD, deployment, and operational best practices, see the [DevOps Guide](docs/devops-guide.md).